varnerlab/CHEME-5660-Markets-Mayhem-Book/julia-dir/julia-basics.md

 One important difference between the `while` loop example and the equivlant `for` loop form is the scope in which variables are visible.
 If the loop index variable $i$ has not been introduced previously in another scope, in the `for` loop form, it is visible only inside of the `for` loop, and not outside/afterwards.
 For more information on variable score, see the [scope of variables documentation](https://docs.julialang.org/en/v1/manual/variables-and-scoping/#scope-of-variables).

 ### Functions
 In [Julia](https://julialang.org), a function is an object that maps a [tuple](https://docs.julialang.org/en/v1/manual/functions/#Tuples) of argument values to a return value.
-Unlike pure mathematical functions, [Julia](https://julialang.org) functions can alter and be affected by the global state of the program.
+Unlike pure mathematical functions, [Julia](https://julialang.org) functions can alter their arguments and change the global state of the program.
 The basic syntax for defining functions in [Julia](https://julialang.org) is:

 ```{code-cell} julia